MRI-to-CT synthesis using drifting models: Methodology

 Let $m$ denote an MRI input, $c$ the corresponding target CT, and $\epsilon \sim p(\epsilon)$ random noise.
 A conditional generator $f_{\theta}$ produces a synthetic CT $\hat{c}$ based on conditional image $m$ and noise $\epsilon$

 In the spirit of drifting models, adapted from the paper’s unconditional pushforward formulation, the proposed conditional output distribution $q_{\theta}(\cdot \mid m)$ is expressed as follows

-To simplify the drifting formulation, we compute the drifting loss directly in the image domain rather than in a learned feature space.
-Let $\hat{c}$ denote a generated CT image, let $c^{+}$ denote a real CT sample from the target distribution, and let $c^{-}$ denote a generated CT sample from the current model distribution.
+As suggested for the original drifting model paper, we explore the drifting loss in both the image domain and the feature space.
+For the image domain, Let $\hat{c}$ denote a generated CT image, let $c^{+}$ denote a real CT sample from the target distribution, and let $c^{-}$ denote a generated CT sample from the current model distribution.
 The drifting field is therefore defined directly on image intensities, so the generator is trained to move each synthesized CT toward nearby real CT images while repelling it from other generated CT images.
 This follows the original raw-space drifting formulation, but is adapted here to conditional MRI-to-CT synthesis.

 For a generated sample \(\hat{c}\), the general drifting field is written as

 where $\mathcal{K}(\cdot,\cdot,\cdot)$ is a kernel-like function describing interactions among three sample points.

 The drift field in drifting models is built from attraction toward data samples and repulsion from generated samples, with anti-symmetry ensuring zero drift at equilibrium when the two distributions match: